Cretezy/godot-object-serializer/README.md

 ## Development

-There's test scripts inside the `tests` directory which can be ran using: `godot --headless --quit -s tests/quick_start.gd`
+Test scripts inside the `tests` directory can be used for testing.
+Run with: `godot --headless --quit -s tests/quick_start.gd`